seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 accident, so nothing is bought by demanding the bytes.
 | `REVIEW` | §9 only |

-**The three full-cycle strings are one trigger, not three modes.** The long form names the objective the cycle has always had; it adds no stage, removes none, and changes no section.
-A trigger that could alter the workflow by being worded differently would be a second methodology written in the chat window, which is the shape this table exists to prevent — so the Executor matches any of the three and runs §2's skeleton in full, identically.
-The long form is the Boss's production trigger and is the one that must never fail to be recognised; the two short forms are retained because they are already in `EXECUTOR-INSTRUCTIONS.md` §4 and in months of day logs.
+**The three full-cycle strings are one trigger, not three modes.** The Executor matches any of the three and runs §2's skeleton in full, identically; the long form is the Boss's production trigger and the two short forms are retained because they are already in `EXECUTOR-INSTRUCTIONS.md` §4 and in months of day logs.

 Nothing else starts a run.
 A market question asked in prose is answered by running the full cycle, never by answering the prose: a partial answer assembled to fit the question is the one shape §2 exists to prevent.

-**Catalysts are not a mode.** §6 is a mandatory stage of every run and §2 prints it under `# КАТАЛИЗАТОРЫ` with effect, impact tag and `Что меняет` on every item.
-There is no catalyst-only trigger and none is needed; asking for one would produce a second procedure for a stage that already runs unconditionally.
+**Catalysts are not a mode.** §6 is a mandatory stage of every run and §2 prints it under `# КАТАЛИЗАТОРЫ` on every item; there is no catalyst-only trigger and asking for one would produce a second procedure for a stage that already runs unconditionally.

 ---